 Classroom 1st Floor 30 people chairs & tables provided

 Auditorium 2nd Floor with stage & piano for 90 people tables & chairs provided

 WEEKLY & MONTHLY RATES AVAILABLE UPON REQUEST

 The schoolhouse also retains its educational heritage as a venue for classes and programs throughout the year.
-Our first-floor classroom is available to rent for programs and classes, as well as weddings, family reunions, business seminars, birthdays and small gatherings & holds about 30 people.
+Our first-floor classroom is available to rent for programs and classes, as well as weddings, family reunions, business seminars, Classes, birthdays and small gatherings & holds about 30 people.
 A wide hallway and staircase leads to the second story, which features our auditorium with stage & holds 90 people for larger gatherings.
 An elevator is available for access to the auditorium to assist handicap persons.